canonical/maas/HACKING.rst

     $ make snap-tree

 to create an unpacked snap in the ``dev-snap/tree`` directory.
-That has all the contents of the snap, but it's in a plain directory insted of in a squashfs image.
+That has all the contents of the snap, but it's in a plain directory instead of in a squashfs image.
 Using a directory is better for testing, since you can change the files in there and not rebuild the snap.